 Day after day, sitting (or maybe standing) at a desktop or laptop can generate a lot of muscle and joint stress.
 Anything less than perfect posture is a recipe for pain.
-The placement of the cranium over the shoulder girdle, the points of rest for the elbows, the amount of sway in the lumbar spine, the distribution of weight between the feet, thighs and buttocks all are delicate details that must be considered when setting up a posture-positive work space.
+The placement of the head over the shoulder girdle, the points of rest for the elbows, the amount of sway in the lumbar spine, the distribution of weight between the feet, thighs and buttocks all are delicate details that must be considered when setting up a posture-positive work space.